 You can hold the vegetables in insulated containers, crates, shelves, or burlap bags.
 You can also use coolers, plastic totes, or other air-tight containers, but if you do, leave the lid open and cover the top with peat moss, still allowing the roots to breathe and hindering rot.

 Don't Forget the Greens

 Several of the root crops listed above also have edible greens.
-So when you remove the tops from your turnips, radishes, or beets, don't toss them out!
-Store the greens wrapped in a damp towel or paper towel in an airtight container.
-They should be stored in your refrigerator.
-Why waste half of the harvest, right?
-Beet, turnip, and radish greens are all delicious added to soups or stir-fries, and smaller leaves are great added raw to salads.
+So when you remove the tops from your turnips, radishes, or beets, don't toss them out.
+Store the greens wrapped in a damp towel or paper towel in an airtight container in your refrigerator.
+Beet, turnip, and radish greens are delicious when added to soups or stir-fries, and smaller leaves are great added raw to salads.